smritid007/sd07.github/README.md

 # sd07.github
-Socket Programming for client-server model
+Socket Programming for the client-server model